joshreed/jQuery-ScrollTabs/README.md

 $('#tabSet').scrollTabs();
 ```

-And to show the options availble:
+And to show the options available:

 ```
  $('#tabSet').scrollTabs({